github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 end
 ```

-The code above clones a repository, just like the code you added in [Step 2.2.
-Clone the repository](#step-22-clone-the-repository).
+The code above clones a repository, just like the code you added in "[Step 2.2.
+Clone the repository](#step-22-clone-the-repository)."
 An `if` statement checks that the requested action's identifier matches the RuboCop button identifier (`fix_rubocop_notices`).
 When they match, the code clones the repository, sets the Git username and email, and runs RuboCop with the option `--auto-correct`.
 The `--auto-correct` option applies the changes to the local CI server files automatically.

 The files are changed locally, but you'll still need to push them to {% data variables.product.prodname_dotcom %}.
 You'll use the `ruby-git` gem to commit all of the files.
 Git has a single command that stages all modified or deleted files and commits them: `git commit -a`.
 To do the same thing using `ruby-git`, the code above uses the `commit_all` method.
 Then the code pushes the committed files to {% data variables.product.prodname_dotcom %} using the installation token, using the same authentication method as the Git `clone` command.
 Finally, it removes the repository directory to ensure the working directory is prepared for the next event.